-“Representational state transfer (REST) is a software architectural style consisting of a coordinated set of architectural constraints applied to components, connectors, and data elements, within a distributed hypermedia system.
+Representational state transfer (REST) is a software architectural style consisting of a coordinated set of architectural constraints applied to components, connectors, and data elements, within a distributed hypermedia system.
 REST ignores the details of component implementation and protocol syntax in order to focus on the roles of components, the constraints upon their interaction with other components, and their interpretation of significant data elements.” - Wikipedia.

 In the simplest term, REST considered to be a set of principles that assign how HTTP and URLs Web standards are used.
-The main idea is that if you comply REST principles while developing your application you will have a system that uses the Web’s architecture to your benefit.
+The main idea is that if you comply with REST principles while developing your application you will have a system that uses the Web’s architecture to your benefit.

-In order to get computers connected together through a network and talking the same language, a hundreds of methods have grown up during the years.
+In order to get computers connected together through a network and talking the same language, hundreds of methods have grown up during the years.
 Each method or protocol address computer communication in a specific way.
 For instance, you have probably heard about such technologies as SOAP, JMS or XML-RPC.
 SOAP requires a plenty amount of data and big computer capacity which is not suitable for the limited mobile apps’ resources.
 JMS is a kind of formal communication known as massaging between computers in a network which is mostly related to Java applications.
 XML-RPC also makes procedure calls over the Internet and has the same problems as SOAP.
-However, SOAP or XML-RPC can be easy if you have appropriate tools, they are a kind of an old school and are favoured approach of Java developers.
+However, SOAP or XML-RPC can be easy if you have appropriate tools, they are a kind of an old school and are favored the approach of Java developers.

-In contrast to these methods REST allows to pass a minimum amount of data through the same well defined mechanism that the web determines, avoiding a lot of difficulties provided by fatter protocols.
+In contrast to these methods REST allows to pass a minimum amount of data through the same well-defined mechanism that the web determines, avoiding a lot of difficulties provided by fatter protocols.
 Moreover, it enables developers to create programs that access data via APIs in a proper way to make them work in environments with variable network speed and limited computing capacity.

-Key terms related to REST
+Key Terms Related to REST

 The principle of REST’s work is similar to the website in a browser.
 The resource is shown to the program through a URL.
 In this case, the program accesses that URL and get the data back.
-So, lets figure out two main terms: resources and representations.
-However, they are very simple concepts, one refers to a “thing” you want to talk to and other indicates the “entities” you want to send.
+So, let's figure out two main terms: resources and representations.
+However, they are very simple concepts, one refers to a “thing” you want to talk to and the other indicates the “entities” you want to send.

 The resource is located at some address to which a computer would like to send information or from which would like to receive it.
-For this purpose it is used HTTP methods GET and POST.
+For this purpose, it is used HTTP methods GET and POST.
 Furthermore, some resources store information in order to create other resources.
 One more important thing to understand is that REST supports other HTTP methods like PUT, DELETE, OPTIONS, HEAD, TRACE, and CONNECT.
 But the really important are GET and POST.

 GET may be used to retrieve any kind of representation a resource may provide.
 POST creates a resource in case when the process of storing information is controlled by the server.
 It assigns a unique value or URL in the database.